masaruhoang/AutonomousSeflDrivingFBAndy/README.md

 - **ann_trainer.py** —> When we fully have npz file, start training dataset and model    which will be saved such as weightxml.xml in weightXML folder.
 - **camera_main.py** —> Prediction dely on trained dataset and give results.
 Then, send that results to Firebase

-## Thank AutoRCCar – hamuchiwa so much for detail tutorial on the blog and code to refer.
+## Thank AutoRCCar – hamuchiwa so much for detail tutorial on the blog